jheftmann/class-resources/readme.md

-# Core Interaction: Lab
+# Resources
-This is a repository of useful coding resources.
+This is a repository of useful intro coding resources.

 ## Tools
 #### Code editors